Moving to Portugal

 We asked people in Portugal if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to show respect for Portuguese culture by avoiding certain activities that could be considered rude or inappropriate.
 When visiting, it is best to dress conservatively, avoid discussing religion or politics in public, and maintain eye contact when engaging in conversation.
 Likewise, visitors should avoid pointing with their finger and try to learn some basic phrases in Portuguese, as a gesture of respect.
-Additionally, it is important to remember that physical contact between strangers, such as shaking hands and hugging, is not common in certain parts of Portugal," replied a member in Portugal.
+Additionally, it is important to remember that physical contact between strangers, such as shaking hands and hugging, is not common in certain parts of Portugal," explained one expat living in Portugal.

 "Yes.
 I ordered a take away dinner from a cafe ahead of time and misunderstood the time to pick it up.
 When we arrived to pick up our meal, all the food was gone, we were too late!
 They called someone who was in charge and referred to me as the "foreign lady," estrangeira.
 I was surprised at myself that I was hurt and offended to be called such, even though I am!
-It shows how badly I want to fit in, but don't," commented one expat who made the move to Vila Nova de Gaia.
+It shows how badly I want to fit in, but don't," said one expat in Vila Nova de Gaia.

 Why do people move to Portugal?